Thursday, July 1, 2021

 Marc Chagall: "Moses [iii]" (1956)

-Whereas the covenant made with Abraham entailed exclusive devotion to El (God), the covenant made with the descendants of Jacob further established that no other god exists apart from El (ref.
+Scripture recounts that God chose the descendants of Jacob to serve him as a nation of priests to the world.
+Whereas the covenant made with Abraham entailed exclusive devotion to El ("God"), the covenant made with the descendants of Jacob further established that no other god exists apart from El (ref.
 Deuteronomy 32:39a) who now revealed himself as YWHW, a name that not even Abraham had known.
-Moreover, the descendants of Jacob were chosen to serve YWHW as priests to the nations to bring them to a knowledge of the one true God.

-God spoke to Moses and said to him, “I am [YWHW].
+God spoke to Moses and said to him, I am [YWHW].
 I appeared to Abraham, to Isaac, and to Jacob, as God [El Shaddai], but by my name [YWHW] I did not make myself known to them.
 I also established my covenant with them to give them the land of Canaan, the land in which they lived as sojourners.
 (Exodus 6:2-4)

-Now therefore, if you will indeed obey my voice and keep my covenant, you shall be my treasured possession among all peoples, for all the earth is mine; and you shall be to me a kingdom of priests and a holy nation.’
-(Exodus 19:5-6a)
+Now therefore, if you will indeed obey my voice and keep my covenant, you shall be my treasured possession among all peoples, for all the earth is mine; and you shall be to me a kingdom of priests and a holy nation.* (Exodus 19:5-6a)

 Behold my servant, whom I uphold, my chosen, in whom my soul delights; I have put my Spirit upon him; he will bring forth justice to the nations.
 (Isaiah 42:1; ref.
 Isaiah 41:8)

-Beware lest there be among you a man or woman or clan or tribe whose heart is turning away today from the LORD our God to go and serve the gods of those nations.
+Beware lest there be among you a man or woman or clan or tribe whose heart is turning away today from [YWHW] our God to go and serve the gods of those nations.
 Beware lest there be among you a root bearing poisonous and bitter fruit, one who, when he hears the words of this sworn covenant, blesses himself in his heart, saying, ‘I shall be safe, though I walk in the stubbornness of my heart.’
 This will lead to the sweeping away of moist and dry alike.
 (Deuteronomy 29:18-19)

 [*A poetic allusion is made to the seventy sons of El, who in Canaanite religion were the gods of seventy nations (ref.
 Genesis 10).]